Deutsche Eishockey Liga

 In the DEL Winter Game, similar to the NHL Winter Classic where matches are played in larger outdoor venues, Cologne and Düsseldorf have played in front of crowds in excess of 40,000, notably in 2019 as Düsseldorf won in overtime in rival Cologne's RheinEnergieStadion.
 The DEL Winter Game traditionally takes place every two years; four editions have been played since 2013, including games in Cologne and at the home of TSG Hoffenheim, with each attracting over 30,000 spectators.
-Following a 2021 postponement due to the ongoing COVID-19 pandemic, the DEL Winter Game is set to return in December 2022 with Cologne hosting Mannheim in the RheinEnergieStadion.
+Following a 2021 postponement due to the ongoing COVID-19 pandemic, the DEL Winter Game returned in December 2022 with Cologne hosting Mannheim in the RheinEnergieStadion.

-The DEL is known for its game-day atmosphere, as well as producing NHL talents including Dominik Kahun of EHC Red Bull München.
+The DEL is known for its game-day atmosphere, as well as producing NHL talents including Dominik Kahun, Tim Stützle and Lukas Reichel.
 Many of the German national team that took silver at the 2018 Winter Olympics in Pyeongchang played in the DEL, while EHC Red Bull München became the first German team to reach the Champions Hockey League final in 2019, losing to the Swedish team Frölunda HC.
 EHC Red Bull München followed this up by reaching the semi-finals in the 2021-22 Champions Hockey League.
 Ice hockey is growing as a sport in Germany and is seen as a popular alternative to football or handball, building upon the Olympic success in 2018.

 A new system of promotion and relegation with the DEL2 began with the 2021–22 season, in which the last-placed DEL club will be replaced by the DEL2 champions.
 SC Bietigheim Steelers joined the DEL for the 2021-22 DEL season as DEL2 champions ahead of the first promotion/relegation to DEL2.
 Following the conclusion of the 2021–22 season, Bietigheim retained their place in the top flight while Krefeld Pinguine were relegated after finishing bottom of the table.
-Löwen Frankfurt (Frankfurt Lions) will be promoted as DEL2 champions for the 2022–23 season.
+Löwen Frankfurt (Frankfurt Lions) were promoted as DEL2 champions for the 2022–23 season.